AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Meta-knowledge

-Further emphasising how meta-knowledge can be employed at any level of an AutoML architecture, entire ensembles have been recommended based on standard and landmarker meta-features~\cite{koce17}, with the topic of ensembling elaborated in Section~\ref{Sec:Ensemble}.
-Likewise, in the context of adaptation, further described in Section~\ref{Sec:Dynamic}, meta-learning has proved useful in selecting the active predictor within a heterogenous ensemble~\cite{im20}.
+The examples go on.
+Meta-knowledge can be employed at any level of an AutoML architecture, and entire ensembles have been recommended based on standard and landmarker meta-features~\citep{koce17}, with the topic of ensembling elaborated in Section~\ref{Sec:Ensemble}.
+Likewise, in the context of adaptation, further described in Section~\ref{Sec:Dynamic}, meta-learning has proved useful in selecting the active predictor within a heterogenous ensemble~\citep{im20}.
 Even the parameters of an optimiser have been subject to tuning processes; notably, for CASH-solvers, these sit at a higher level than parameters/hyperparameters for ML models/algorithms.
-While there are direct strategies for automating optimiser-engineering, such as using RL to learn an update policy while the optimisation is running~\cite{lima16}, there are also approaches based on standard meta-models~\cite{agka17} or trainable neural architectures, e.g.~Long Short-Term Memory (LSTM) networks~\cite{ande16}.
+While there are direct strategies for automating optimiser-engineering, such as using RL to learn an update policy while the optimisation is running~\citep{lima16}, there are also approaches based on standard meta-models~\citep{agka17} or trainable neural architectures, e.g.~Long Short-Term Memory (LSTM) networks~\citep{ande16}.
 These effectively transfer settings for quickly convergent optimisers across similar problems.
-Naturally, searching parameters for parameter-searchers can become a recursive problem, and it is an open question as to how much of an AutoML system should be automatically tuned.
+Admittedly, searching parameters for parameter-searchers can become a recursive problem, and it is an open question as to how much of an AutoML system should be automatically tuned.